bjlli/LinuxDeviceDrivers/README.md

 # Raspberry Pi pinout

-The relation beetween the Raspberry Pi GPIO pins and the display segments is:
+The relation between the Raspberry Pi GPIO pins and the display segments is:

       SEGMENT | GPIO
          a    |   2